paulosabayomi/custup-doc/docs/options/main.md

 - **Type:** *`boolean`*
 - Default: `false`

-This option is for specifying whether all the files should be uploaded at onces of they should be uploaded one after the order or simply orderly, if sets to `true` when the upload function is triggered all the files will be uploaded at once and the CustUp's `onprogress` event will be fired for the combined upload.
+This option is for specifying whether all the files should be uploaded at once or if they should be uploaded one after the other or simply orderly, if sets to `true` when the upload function is triggered all the files will be uploaded at once and the CustUp's `onprogress` event will be fired for the combined upload.

-It is useful in the case of uploading all files together with the form field when the form submit button is clicked.
+**Use Case:** When there is a need to upload all files together with the form field when the form submit button is clicked.

 ## Default files